Skip to main content

 It’s about transparency, asking the right questions, and supporting managers to improve practice, not just monitor it.

-What qualifications or experience do you need for this role?
+What qualifications or experience do you need to become an Area Manager within adult social care?

 Ideally, you’ll have a Level 5 qualification in Leadership in Health and Social Care or be willing to work towards it.
 I’m currently doing the Level 7 in Executive Leadership.